On the Kodaira dimension of base spaces of families of manifolds: Introduction and main results

 Once the family $f_U$ arises from a moduli functor with an algebraic coarse moduli scheme, then an even stronger version of Conjecture~\ref{conj:kk0}, that is due to Campana, can be verified (see Section~\ref{sect:Section5-Future}).
 However, the main focus of this paper is to study Conjecture~\ref{conj:kk0}, when the family $f_U$ is not associated with a well-behaved moduli functor, even after running a relative minimal model program.
-Most families of higher dimensional projective manifolds that are not of general type but have pseudo-effective canonical bundle belong to this category.

 The following theorem is the main result of this paper.

 \begin{theorem} Conjecture~\ref{conj:kk0} holds when $\dim(V)\leq 5$. \end{theorem}

 When dimension of the base and fibers are equal to one, Viehweg's hyperbolicity conjecture (or equivalently Conjecture~\ref{conj:kk0}) was proved by Parshin \cite{Parshin68}, in the compact case, and in general by Arakelov \cite{Arakelov71}.
 For higher dimensional fibers and assuming that $\dim(V)=1$, this conjecture was confirmed by Kov\'acs~\cite{Kovacs00a}, in the canonically polarized case (see also~\cite{Kovacs02}), and by Viehweg and Zuo~\cite{Vie-Zuo01} in general.
 Over Abelian varieties Viehweg's conjecture was solved by Kov\'acs~\cite{Kovacs97c}.
 When $\dim(V)=2$ or $3$, it was resolved by Kebekus and Kov\'acs, cf.~\cite{KK08} and \cite{KK10}.
 In the compact case it was settled by Patakfalvi~\cite{MR2871152}.
 Viehweg's conjecture was finally solved in complete generality by the fundamental work of Campana and P\u{a}un \cite{CP16} and more recently by Popa and Schnell \cite{PS15}.
 For the more analytic counterparts of these results please see~\cite{Vie-Zuo03a}, \cite{Sch12}, \cite{TY15}, \cite{BPW}, \cite{TY16}, \cite{PTW} and \cite{Deng}.